 Adam’s Peak / Sri Pada

-Sri Lanka has several pilgrims’ places, but our favorite was Adam’s Peak for sure.
-Adam’s Peak is a pilgrims place for more than a thousand years.
+Sri Lanka has several pilgrims’ places, but our favorite was Adam’s Peak.
+Adam’s Peak is a pilgrims place for more than a thousand years and for me one of the best Sri lanka tourist attractions too.
 It is 2243 meters high and to climb it, you will first need to overcome more than 5000 steps and 1000 meters of altitude.
-We will not lie, it is hard work, but when you are on top, your effort and sweat was worth it.
+We will not lie, it is hard work, but when you are on top, your effort and sweat will be worth it.
 The best time to go up is in the middle of the night and wait for the sunrise, which symbolizes birth.
 It gets extremely crowded, but the experience is a life time memory.

 Traditional masks in Sri lanka